Medically reviewed by Drugs.com. Last updated on Feb 22, 2022.

 Precautions while using dexamethasone

-Your eye doctor will want to examine your eyes at regular visits to make sure dexamethasone is working properly and to check for unwanted effects, especially if you will be using Maxidex® for 10 days or longer.
+It is very important that your eye doctor (ophthalmologist) check your or your child's progress at regular visits to make sure the medicine is working properly and to check for unwanted effects, especially if you will be using Maxidex® for 10 days or longer.

 If your symptoms do not improve or if they become worse, check with your eye doctor (ophthalmologist) right away.